 The net benefits of including selective herbicide applications in National Grid's IVM program are tied to their role in establishing early successional ecological communities.
 Not only does reducing the density and inhibiting the growth of incompatible tree species reduce the actual amount of herbicides needed for vegetation control, but low-growing plant cover helps prevent the soil exposure and erosion that can result from rutting caused by mowing.
-Treatment cycles are lengthened and there are fewer incompatible plant species that require control which reduces both the long and short term ecological impact of vegetation management activities.
+Treatment cycles are lengthened and there are fewer incompatible plant species that require control which reduces both the long- and short-term ecological impact of vegetation management activities.
+Research regarding the justification of selective herbicide applications can be found in Appendix 10.

-8. DEFINITION, IDENTIFICATION AND TREATMENT OF SENSITIVE AREAS
+8. DEFINITION, IDENTIFICATION AND TREATMENT OF SENSITIVE AREAS which public health, environmental or agricultural concerns warrant special protection to further minimize risks of unreasonable adverse effects.